<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Our yearly income is (hopefully) predictable.
 But each of us receives small and big “windfalls” throughout the year.
 By windfall, I mean money that you did not expect nor budget away.

-A windfall could be a tax return, stimulus money, bonuses, birthday money, gift cards (you can sell these for money), class action lawsuit, sign-up bonuses for credit cards/bank accounts/etc., credit card rewards, etc.
+A windfall could be a tax return, stimulus money, bonuses, birthday money, gift cards (you can sell these for money), class action lawsuits, sign-up bonuses for credit cards/bank accounts/etc., credit card rewards, etc.

 Superstar savers use a percentage (or all) of each windfall they receive – whether it is $50 or $3,000 – and put it into their savings account.